 By the 1960s, Barnes & Noble had outlived its namesakes and began to entertain offers from buyers.
 Leonard Riggio was a part-time college student at New York University who worked at the campus bookstore and was frustrated to discover he wouldn’t be allowed to oversee its operation.
 He dropped out and opened a competing store, the Student Book Exchange, in Greenwich Village in 1965.
-The business grew so successful that he was able to purchase Barnes & Noble’s flagship (and only) store in 1971 for $1.2 million.
+The business grew so successful that he was able to purchase Barnes & Noble’s flagship store (which was its own location at the time) in 1971 for $1.2 million.

 Not that they couldn’t read—they just preferred not to.
 When Riggio opened an 80,000 square foot annex near his Fifth Avenue location in 1975, closeout books were sometimes sold by the pound.
 This generic approach filled a need for customers who wanted books to fill shelf space in their homes, effectively making them a decorative item.
 Buyers who loaded up were even granted use of grocery-style shopping carts.

 6. Barnes & Noble wanted people to loiter.